 - Go to LOCAL FILES tab, then click VERIFY INTEGRITY OF GAME FILES…

 Steam will then check and automatically fix any game files that might be causing trouble.

 Fix 3 – Update your graphics driver

-An outdated or missing graphics card driver can trigger GTA 5 crashing in your computer, so you can update your GPU driver to the latest version to fix this issue.
+An outdated or missing graphics card driver in your computer can trigger GTA 5 crashing, so you can update your GPU driver to the latest version to fix this issue.
 Follow these steps:

 - Press Windows key + X and select Device Manager.

 - Double click on Display adapters and a list of graphics devices will show up.